Okhayeeli/Ocean-Token/README.md

-# Simple ERC20 token project
+# Simple ERC20 fungible token project

 OceanToken is a ERC20 token that: gives rewards bases on  blocks mined 70% of the tokens will be saved for the company